Chart Color Schemes

 Panania (South) - Picnic Point features high concentrations of family households, with a lower-than-average median household size

 Family households account for 78.3% of all households, including 43.1% couples with children, 22.9% couples without children, and 11.3% single parent families.
-Non-family households make up the remaining 21.7%, with lone person households at 20.0% and group households comprising 1.6%.
+Non-family households constitute the remaining 21.7%, with lone person households at 20.0% and group households comprising 1.6% of the total.
 The median household size is 2.9 people, which is smaller than the Greater Sydney average of 3.1.

 Frequently Asked Questions - Households